 This recipe is an old family favorite that was originally shared with you almost 4 years ago.
 It is DEFINITELY a reader favorite.
 So we decided to share it with you again.
-We enjoy this breakfast every Christmas and it has truly become a tradition that we look forward to every year.
+We enjoy this breakfast every Christmas and Easter and it has truly become a tradition that we look forward to every year.

 Father's Day is such a special day for us, well it is special to most people.
 But, I like to take the day to really celebrate my husband and what a wonderful father he is to our Munchkin, and what an amazing husband he is.
 We will spend the day taking part in our favorite family activities.
 So, I like to start off with a very special breakfast.
 By special, I mean out of the ordinary for us.
 We tend to have a very healthy breakfast each day and may go out on a limb with a pancake Sunday.